OsmanMalik/TD-ALS-ES/README.md

 - `experiment_worst_case_TR.m`:
 Used for the demonstration of improved complexity in Section D.5 for the tensor ring decomposition.

-Results from the following scripts were not reported in the paper, but were used to gain some initial insight into compare different approaces to leverage score estimation:
+Results from the following scripts were not reported in the paper, but were used to gain some initial insight into different approaces to leverage score estimation:
 - `test_1.m`:
 Compares for a CP decomposition least squares problem the exact leverage score sampling distribution, our estimated distribution, and the empirical distribution when sampling according to the estimated distribution using our sampling scheme.